Last updated 28th October 2020

 In addition, courtesy of St Laurence's Church in Chorley, we now have an Order of Service for prayer and worship at home.
-This Sunday's (August 16) is here and there will be a new one available every week.
+This Sunday's (November 1) can be found here and there will be a new one available every week.

 We also now have prayers available to be said by a family or carer at end of life.
 Click here for those.